sushantkapare-dev/AWS_Devops_Zero_to_Hero/Grafana/Q set1.md

 6. **Cross-Platform**: Grafana is platform-agnostic and can run on various operating systems, making it accessible for users across different environments.

 ## explain panels and dashboard in grafana?
-In Grafana, a "panel" refers to an individual visual element or widget within a dashboard.
+In Grafana, a "**panel**" refers to an individual visual element or widget within a dashboard.
 Panels are used to display data from various sources in the form of charts, graphs, tables, or other visual representations.
 Users can configure each panel to show specific data from chosen data sources and apply custom settings like time ranges, aggregation, and visual styling.

-A "dashboard" in Grafana is a collection of these panels organized on a single screen, allowing users to create comprehensive and customizable views of their data for monitoring, analysis, and visualization.
+A "**dashboard**" in Grafana is a collection of these panels organized on a single screen, allowing users to create comprehensive and customizable views of their data for monitoring, analysis, and visualization.
 Dashboards can display real-time or historical data, making them a powerful tool for gaining insights and making informed decisions in various domains, from IT infrastructure monitoring to business analytics.

 ## what is datasource in grafana?
  Data sources in Grafana are plugins or integrations that allow Grafana to connect to various data storage or monitoring systems.
 Common data sources include Prometheus, InfluxDB, Elasticsearch, MySQL, and many others.
 Grafana queries these data sources to retrieve data for creating dashboards and alerts.